jeremija/wl-gammarelay/README.md

 in the background the requests will fail.
 After the daemon starts up, the temperature and brightess will be set to the desired levels.

-The daemon will also write the last color temperature and brightness to a history file which can then be tailed to display the value(s) in `waybar` or `i3status-rust`.
-The path can be set using the `--history/-H` flag, which should be set to an empty string to disable this functionality.

 All other invocations act as clients only send requests via unix domain socket.
 The path of the socket for both the daemon and the client can be controlled using the `--sock/-s` flag.